HPD ARX-03: 2013

 Muscle Milk Pickett Racing would continue with the HPD ARX-03a for the first three rounds of the 2013 ALMS season before moving to the updated -03c package for the remainder of the year.
 The team would claim eight wins in ten races losing out to Rebellion Racing and Audi Sport Team Joest at Sebring and suffering an overheating issue that took them out of the season ending Petit Le Mans.
 Extreme Speed Motorsports would join the Level 5 Motorsports team in LMP2 with the ex-Starworks -03b and another brand new chassis for 2013.
 Level 5 would claim wins at every race except Long Beach where they were beat out by ESM.
 Muscle Milk claimed the LMP1 Teams' and Drivers' Championship and Level 5 claimed the LMP2 Teams' and Drivers' Championship.

 Strakka Racing would be the only team to campaign an HPD car in the 2013 season of the FIA WEC and would only campaign the first three rounds.
 The team retired the car at Silverstone due to damage but would go on to finish second in the privateer ranks and Spa Francorchamps and first at Le Mans in front of rival Rebellion Racing.

+Competition history

+Complete American Le Mans Series results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.

+Complete United SportsCar Championship results

+(key) Races in bold indicates pole position.
+Races in italics indicates fastest lap.